IshanJandaur/ishanjandaur.github.io/projects/deep_can_weld.md

 ---
 [← Back to Projects](/projects/)

-**Duration**
+**Duration:**
 January 2023 - June 2023

-**Task/Problem**
+**Task/Problem:**
-Ensure reliable anode tab welds on a pilot production line by validating process parameters and specifications to achieve proper electrical performance and mechanical integrity.
+Ensure reliable anode tab welds on a pilot production line by validating process parameters and specifications to achieve proper electrochemical performance and mechanical integrity.

-**Approach / Actions**
+**Approach / Actions:**
-- Controlled and optimized process parameters for the SAT anode tab weld equipment.
+- Controlled and optimized process parameters for site acceptance
 - Validated welds to ensure sufficient current draw and compliance with shock and vibration testing.
 - Conducted extensive DOEs and equipment/material overhauls to optimize the process for the pilot line.
 - Developed QC tests and inspection frequency to monitor production for issues such as sparks, splatter, or insufficient welds.

-**Struggles**
+- Analyzed data using Python and Juptyer Notebooks

+**Struggles:**
 - Poor machine design induced moment on working parts
 - Sparking and burnout suspected by dirty/contaminated cans
   - Developed cleaninlesss spec with Dyne pens as apart of IQC